lohilabs/blog/Why Reactive Cocoa.md

 The problem is that we rarely (read: never) are updating our output based on *just one input/event*.
 I can't put it any better than the way Josh stated it:
 >"To put it another way, the output at any one time is the result of combining all inputs.
 The output is a function of all inputs up to that time."

+I will add one huge point.
+We *often* don't really care what orders these inputs came in from an application design perspective, but from an implementation perspective it's something we are constantly dealing with.

 ## Paper Tape Computing (Linear Programming)
 The issue here is one of **time**, or more accurately, the time line of execution.
 Basically, we program in linear fashion, never wandering all that far from the way things were done on [paper tape computers](https://www.youtube.com/watch?v=uqyVgrplrno).
 We have an understanding that there is a run loop, and that our code is going to be placed on a time line and executed in order (ignoring multiple processes for the sake of argument.)
 Even our awesome block callbacks and delegates are just giving us another snippet of time on the time line where we can execute code.
 In fact all our code is driven by inputs (events) just giving us another chance to insert some paper tape, as shown in this beautiful (and super simplified) diagram.

 ![Taking turns on the paper tape computer][code-timeline]

+Our sophisticated, "asynchronous" callbacks and other events are still occuring in a linear fashion.
 The period of time in which the data from these events is available to us is limited to a small spot on our linear execution timeline (scope).
 Even if all these events occured at the exact same millisecond, the CPU would still have to handle one at a time.
 Our code is stuck executing in single file, with no knowledge of what happened before it.

 Whenever one of these events happens, we likely need to generate output.
 To do that, we need to combine the new information from this event with all the information from previous events relevant to this particular output.

 ![Events over time][events]

 But how do we do that?
 The information from those events is now out of scope.
 There's no elegant mechanism provided for accessing past events, or combining the results of a combination of events.
+Since these inputs are essentially isolated from each other in this linear style of programming, we have to imperatively (directly) go and check the status of any dynamic information that other inputs could have changed beforehand.
+That is to say any time there is an event (input), and we're given a chance to run some more paper tape, we do a lot of this type of thing in code:

+>"Ok lets check what we've got here.
+User tapped a button eh?
+Well we're going to want to show the menu then, but a couple things first.
+Is this user logged in?
+Good they are.
+And has the data for this menu loaded in or are we still pulling that from the server?
+Ahh good we already have that.
+Finally, the menu isn't already showing is it?
+Ok it isn't, in which case I'm going to go ahead and show it.
+Let's write down that it's showing now, so I know in the future."

+Basically anytime we get the opportunity to run a bit more code in this linear system, we are doing so with the memory of a goldfish.
+Each time we have no idea what's going on and have to go check a bunch of things to build enough context to correctly generate the output we need.
+The system is "dumb" and doesn't know what information we might need, so it can't track it for us.
 We are left to our own devices to come up with a solution.

 ##STATE
 State is what makes our job as programmers VERY hard sometimes.
 To be honest, I didn't recognize this at all.
 That is to say, I knew when I had lots of different events and variables affecting my UI that it became really hard to manage; but I didn't recognize it in a philisophical, definable way.
 It's so engrained in me that I just thought it was part of the deal with programming, and that maybe I wasn't the best programmer for constantly struggling with it.